Ka-Blam Technical Specs

 1. File Format

-Be sure the files are flattened (no extra layers or channels).
+• Be sure your source files are flattened (no extra layers or channels).

-Be sure they are saved using LZW compression.
-LZW compression is lossless, meaning that there is no loss of image quality.
-Uncompressed files are much larger (often 400% larger than uncompressed files) and will take a lot longer both on the upload and the download.
-There is no benefit to sending uncompressed files.
-There is only the downside of increased upload and download times.
+• We strongly recommend saving working files using LZW compression.
+LZW compression is lossless, meaning there is no loss of image quality.
+Uncompressed files are much larger — often 400% larger — and will take significantly longer to work with.
+There is no benefit to working with uncompressed files.

-We strongly recommend that you NEVER save files intended for print as JPGs or with jpg compression.
-JPG compression is destructive by design.
-It prioritizes smaller file size over image quality integrity.
-If you’ve already saved your files using JPG compression, then some damage has already been done.
-If it’s possible for you to start over from a master copy we recommend that.
+• We strongly recommend that you never prepare files using JPG compression.
+JPG compression is destructive by design — it prioritizes smaller file size over image quality integrity.
+If your source files have already been saved with JPG compression, some damage has already been done.
+If possible, start over from a master copy.

-Color files are best sent in RGB mode.
-If your files are already in CMYK, then leave them that way.
-Don’t convert them back to RGB.
-You’ll only distort your colors by doing that.
+• Color files are best prepared in RGB mode.
+If your files are already in CMYK, leave them that way — don’t convert back to RGB, as you’ll only distort your colors.

 2. Resolution

 If the resolution of your files is less than 300 DPI, your print quality will suffer.
-If the resolution of your files is greater than 300 DPI you will not see any discernible improvement in print quality, your files sizes will be larger (much larger in some cases), and you may actually slow down your turnaround time.
+If the resolution is greater than 300 DPI, you will not see any discernible improvement in print quality — your file sizes will simply be larger, and you may actually slow down your turnaround time.

 3. Dimensions

-Simply put, this is the height and width (in inches) of your comic book pages or non-comic book product.
+This is the height and width (in inches) of your comic book pages or other product.
 Each product has its own required height and width.
-We’ve created templates to help you better understand print dimensions.
+We’ve created templates to help you better understand print dimensions — you can find them in the sidebar.

 A_frontcover.tif